moayyaed/KerykeionCmsCore/README.md

 ![alt text](https://github.com/Kerykeion7/KerykeionCmsCore/blob/master/Access.PNG)

 This will grant anyone access to the KerykeionCms pages, so only to be used in Development Environment.

-Now go to the url => {YourPort}/kerykeioncms and you can explore the KerykeionCms where you also can add users and aply roles to them.
+Now go to the url => {YourPort}/kerykeioncms and you can explore the KerykeionCms where you also can add users and apply roles to them.

 ![alt text](https://github.com/Kerykeion7/KerykeionCmsCore/blob/master/Manager.PNG)